 With that said, there is no real need to exchange your money in Vietnam, and you’ll get more value for your money by taking out cash from a local ATM or using card payment at reputable places where possible.

 The official currency in Vietnam is the Vietnamese Dong (VND).
 However, many shops, restaurants, hotels, etc will accept US dollars in Vietnam.

 With that said, it’s illegal for Vietnamese businesses to demand payments in other currencies than the Vietnamese Dong, and it’s much better to pay in Vietnamese dong because of the poor exchange rate you’ll be given when paying in USD.

 The Vietnamese ATMs usually have a limit on how much cash you can take out per transaction.
 Some offer to give 10 million Dong in the same transaction whereas others will only allow you to withdraw 5 million dong or even as little as 2.5 million dong or 1 million VND.

 The standard ATM fee in Vietnam is around 30 000 dong but some will charge up to 90 000 VND per transaction.
 This is an additional fee to the one that your bank is likely to charge, usually around €5 + 2-3% foreign transaction fee.

 Luckily, you can avoid your own bank’s fees by using a travel card without fees.

-It is recommended to take out as much cash as possible, and the ATMs that I recommend are ANZ or Citibank, which usually has the lowest ATM fees in Vietnam and most generous limit.
+It is recommended to take out as much cash as possible, and the ATMs that I recommend are ANZ or Citibank, which usually have the lowest ATM fees in Vietnam and the most generous limit.

 - Always choose to be charged in the local currency without conversion.
 Otherwise, you’ll get a dynamic currency exchange and lose a lot of money due to the poor exchange rate.